harry934/Norye-perfumes/README.md

 ## License

-Based on the [Kaira](https://templatesjungle.com/) HTML template by TemplatesJungle.
+Based on the [Kaira](https://templatesjungle.com/) HTML template by ThemeWagon.
 Customized for N Ō R Y E.